Amiiney/cld-app-streamlit/README.md

  ```

 ## Reproducibility:
 If you are looking for your first computer vision project, this app is a good starting point.
 The CLD web app can be reused in other image classification projects.
-You only need to change the model/weights and with some modifications and benefit from the app's built-in features.
+You only need to change the model/weights with some modifications and benefit from the app's built-in features.

 ## Models:
-The models script has 3 models: Seresnext50_32_4d, ViT_base_16 an efficientnetB3 models.
+The [models script](https://github.com/Amiiney/cld-app-streamlit/blob/main/models.py) has 3 models: Seresnext50_32_4d, ViT_base_16 an efficientnetB3 models.
 Only weights for seresnext50_32_4d are available for now.
 I will upload the other models weights in future commits.

 ## Features:
 >The main User Interface features are: